As consumers, we tend to gravitate towards buying experiences that are easy, trustworthy, and personalized.

 Other challenges include coordinating pricing and promotions with channel partner sites and supporting cross-channel inventory, orders, and returns.

-B2B Expereince
+B2B Experience

 Despite all of this, the customer expects the B2B seller to offer a simple, intuitive, and visually oriented online experience, via laptop, tablet, or mobile phone.
 If the B2B site experience is painful, even a significant price difference often does little to stop a business buyer from gravitating toward something more comfortable, even a B2C website.
 B2B customers, and even a firm’s own employees, are no longer a captive audience that will put up with yesterday’s “good enough” ordering system.